 Despite the older infrastructure’s pros, the company will inevitably face stability problems and may struggle with a lack of support, even though it has lasted for many years.
 In a fast-paced world, organizations that are still using older infrastructure may risk being left behind.
 The use of infrastructure-as-code coupled with microservices is another step toward continuous innovation in the future as it changes the development process.
 By adapting quickly, we are able to meet changing market and customer demands.

 Older applications can be replaced or modified to work with newer microservices architecture, opening the door to increase the pace of development and innovation.
 The adoption of microservices comes with some issues, and they need to be managed.
 A company should have configuration management, automation, and continuous delivery in place before moving to microservices architecture from traditional infrastructure.
 They are able to handle the increased operational workload that microservices bring.
+DevOps consulting can guide your company in implementing these essential practices and ensuring a smooth transition to microservices.

 2. Integrating a variety of tools